ilhanseyhanx/ilhanseyhanx/README.md

 ---

-### 🧠 Current Focus

-- 🎯 Customer Churn Prediction
-- 📊 Data Visualization & EDA
-- 🤖 Machine Learning & Deep Learning (TensorFlow, LightGBM, XGBoost)
-- 🛠️ Kaggle Competitions & Model Tuning
+### What I Do
+🎯 Building Machine Learning Models for real-world business problems

+📊 Analyzing and Visualizing Data to extract actionable insights

+🤖 Developing AI Solutions using TensorFlow, LightGBM, and XGBoost

+🧪 Experimenting with Feature Engineering & Model Optimization

+🏆 Competing in Kaggle Competitions and refining practical ML skills

+📚 Continuously learning about Deep Learning, NLP, and AI tools

 ---